LearnerDrive - Free UK Driving Test Study Platform

 Medium

-Does the examiner have to tell you when you fail?
+Does the examiner inform you the moment you fail?

-How do I know if I'm ready to avoid serious faults?
+How do I verify if my habits protect against serious faults?